mrtnlst/Longpops/README.md

 ## Longpops for iOS

-Longpops is meant to be a fast way to create overdue Reminer items, that remain on your lockscreen until they are marked as completed.
+Longpops is meant to be a fast way to create overdue Reminder items, that remain on your lockscreen until they are marked as completed.

 <img src="Longpops.png" width="400">